 The importance of the airport for Vostochny Cosmodrome is hard to underestimate.
-With the extremely remote location of Russia's future space center (six time zones away from Moscow), air travel will be crucial for the access to the site for personnel and cargo from the European part of Russia, where most space hardware is made.
-But at the time of Vostochny's construction, the closest major airport to Vostochny is now in Blagoveshensk, more than 150 kilometers away from Uglegorsk, the main residential area of the space center.
+With the extremely remote location of Russia's future space center (six time zones away from Moscow), air travel is crucial for the access to the site for personnel and cargo from the European part of Russia, where most space hardware is made.
+But at the time of Vostochny's construction, the closest major airport to the site was in Blagoveshensk, more than 150 kilometers away from Uglegorsk, the main residential area of the space center.
 Most cargo delivered there has to be sent to the space port by rail or by truck.

 The only alternatives were the Ukrainka strategic bomber base, some 70 kilometers away and a small air strip near Svobodny, 30 kilometers away, which can only receive small fixed-wing aircraft or helicopters not capable of reaching major industrial centers in Russia.
 Not surprisingly, with the launch of the Vostochny project in 2007, the Russian government promised to build a 21st century airport right at the site.

 An-124 Ruslan cargo aircraft play important role in logistical support of the Russian space program.

 Futuristic roles to play

-The airport in Vostochny will begin its career in a traditional way, receiving passengers and cargo heading to Vostochny.
+The airport in Vostochny was to begin its career in a traditional way, receiving passengers and cargo heading to Vostochny.
 It could also double as a local commercial hub.
-However, the facility is quickly expected to assume additional roles, such as a base for the cosmonaut search and rescue team and for groups specialized in recovery of various rocket components falling downrange from the center during launches.
+However, the facility was quickly expected to assume additional roles, such as a base for the cosmonaut search and rescue team and for groups specialized in recovery of various rocket components falling downrange from the center during launches.
 One of the most frequent visitors to the airport in the early phase of its operation was to be the Ilyushin-76, the most common Russian transport cargo plane.